Ashley Durham

-Ashley Elizabeth Durham (born April 9, 1990) is a beauty queen from Tennessee who won Miss Tennessee Teen USA 2006 and Miss Tennessee USA 2011.
+Ashley Elizabeth Durham (born April 9, 1990) is an American model and beauty pageant titleholder who won Miss Tennessee Teen USA 2006 and Miss Tennessee USA 2011.

 Durham won the Miss Tennessee Teen USA 2006 title in October 2005 representing Adamsville.
 Her sister titleholder was Lauren Grissom.
 To win the title, Durham edged out Johnna Disterdick who was the daughter of Miss Tennessee 1982, Miss Tennessee USA 1984, Desiree Denise Daniels, and Tucker Perry who would later crown Durham Miss Tennessee USA 2011.
 Durham went on to compete at Miss Teen USA 2006 but failed to place.

 Five years later Durham won the Miss Tennessee USA 2011 title on her first attempt.
 She is the fifth Miss Tennessee Teen USA titleholder to win the Miss Tennessee USA pageant, following former Miss USA titleholders Lynnette Cole and Rachel Smith who also held both Tennessee titles.
 Durham's sister titleholder is Kaitlin White, Miss Tennessee Teen USA 2011.